A Word from Bob

 The Moral of the Story: “Calvin-Like Biblical Counselors”

-Maybe after reading this, you want to label John Calvin, the father of Reformed theology, an “integrationist.”
+Maybe after reading about Calvin and secular information, you want to label John Calvin, the father of Reformed theology, an “integrationist.”
 I do not.

 - We should not cherry-pick quotes from our fellow brothers and sisters in Christ to create a pre-determined narrative about them.